 Paying quarterly estimated income tax will help ensure your tax is paid accurately and timely.
 Avoid the shock of discovering you have not saved enough during the year to pay your taxes in April.
 Learn more about how to update your Income Tax Withholding.

-For example, if you are self-employed, you should pay estimated income tax or if you receive a substantial income in the form of dividends or interest.
+For example, if you are self-employed, you should pay estimated income tax, or if you receive a substantial income in the form of dividends or interest.

-if you are self-employed, you must pay your own estimated income taxes to the Department, usually quarterly.
+you are self-employed, you must pay your own estimated income taxes to the Department, usually quarterly.
 You must pay all other Vermont business taxes as they apply to your business.

 How to Calculate Your Payment